-Video Surveillance System (VSS): All CYS program facilities utilize a comprehensive video surveillance system.
-VSS is designed to deter and reduce the risk of child abuse in CYS facilities; protect staff from unwarranted allegations of child abuse, provide Soldiers and parents with "peace of mind" and support CYS management staff in the exercise of program oversight.

-The cameras record most activity areas in the interior and exterior of the buildings.
+Close Circuit Television (CCTV): CYS CCTV is a quality assurance mechanism for the organization, the government and Soldiers/parents.
+The systems are part of a comprehensive child abuse recognition and reporting "tool kit" that includes background checks, child abuse prevention and identification training, facility control (locked doors and sign in/out procedures), Line of Sight Supervision (LOSS), Child Abuse Risk Assessment Tool (CARAT), parent/legal guardian access, vision panels, etc. The CYS CCTV is not intended to cover 100% of the facility, but rather supplement the processes already in place to ensure the safety and well-being of children/ youth in our programs.
+The cameras record audio and video of most activity areas in the interior and exterior of the buildings.
 You may request to view a portion of your child's/youth's time with the facility manager.
 Due to confidentiality reasons, copies of these recordings are not authorized to be given to parent/guardians.
-Recordings are released only to authorized personnel such as the MPI and CID for official business.
+Recordings are released only to authorized personnel such as the Military Police (MP) and Criminal Investigation Division (CID) for official business.